-- Side-mounted tension adjustment: With this feature, you'll be able to make tension adjustments to the chain quickly and easily.
+- Tool-less tension adjustment: With this feature, you'll be able to make tension adjustments to the chain quickly and easily.

 - Handle locations: Handles located on the top of the chainsaw are ideal for professionals as they handle heavy-duty jobs easier.
 Rear handles are most common for homeowner use.

-- Ignition: Units with electronic ignitions or variable ignition timing start up easier and operate more efficiently.
+- Ignition: Units with electronic ignitions or variable ignition timing start easier and operate more efficiently.

-- Automatic oiler: An automatic oiler takes care of properly lubricating the chain so you don't have to.
+- Automatic chain oiler: An automatic chain oiler takes care of properly lubricating the cutting chain.
 Some units stop oiling the bar when the unit is idling to prevent wasting oil.

-- Throttle interlock: This feature provides additional safety by requiring you to depress two triggers to activate the saw, minimizing the chances of accidents.
+- Throttle interlock: This feature provides additional safety by requiring you to depress two triggers to activate the saw, minimizing the chance of accidents.

-- Rust resistant chains protect your chains from rust, reduces the frequency they need replacing.
+- Rust-resistant chains protect your chains from oxidizing and reduce the frequency they need replacing.

-In order to keep your chainsaw running smoothly, take time to clean and perform basic maintenance before and after each use.
-Beyond basic care, the easiest way to keep your chainsaw in tip-top condition is to ensure you follow manufacturer's instructions regarding its power source.
-Always charge and store the battery on your cordless chainsaw exactly as recommended, and fuel your gas chainsaw with the type and amount of fuel recommended.
-(Typically mixed, two-stroke fuel.)
+Keep your chainsaw running smoothly by making time to clean the tool and perform basic maintenance before and after each use.
+Beyond basic care, the easiest way to keep your chainsaw in top condition is to ensure you follow manufacturer's instructions regarding its power source.
+Always charge and store the battery on your cordless chainsaw exactly as recommended.
+Fuel your gas chainsaw with the type and amount of fuel required.

-Safety: Before performing any cleaning or maintenance on your chainsaw, make sure it is completely disconnected from power or turned off.
+Safety: Before performing any cleaning or maintenance on your chainsaw, make sure it is turned off and completely disconnected from power.
 Remove the battery on cordless models, unplug electric models and disconnect the spark plug on gas models.
 Be sure gas engines are cool to the touch.

-- Check that the bar and chain are properly lubricated according to manufacturer's instructions.
+- Check that the bar and chain are properly lubricated according to the manufacturer's instructions.

-- Clean the chain break (if applicable), and wipe excess debris off the bar and engine.
+- Clean the chain brake, if applicable, and wipe excess debris off the bar and engine during and after use.

-- If you notice the bar is starting to show signs of wear, check manufacturer's instructions for directions on rotating the bar.
+- If you notice the bar is starting to show signs of wear, follow the manufacturer's instructions for rotating the bar.

 - For electric chainsaws, double-check that the cord is not damaged.

-- If your chainsaw becomes dull, it is much easier and less dangerous to simply replace the chain rather than try to sharpen it at home.
+- If the chain on your tool becomes dull, it is sometimes easier and less dangerous to simply replace the chain rather than try to sharpen it at home.

-- Check for any loose screws or nuts on the equipment.
+- Always check for any loose screws and nuts on the equipment before use.
 These are especially important to look for if your chainsaw feels like it has been vibrating more than usual.

 - On gas chainsaws, check the fuel filter and change when necessary and according to the manufacturer’s recommendations.